MicrosoftDocs/fabric-docs/docs/security/security-private-links-use.md

 1. Enter `nslookup <tenant-object-id-without-hyphens>-api.privatelink.analysis.windows.net`.

 1. You receive a response similar to the following message and can see that the private IP address is returned.
-You can see that the Onelake endpoint and Warehouse endpoint also return private IPs.
+You can see that the OneLake endpoint and Warehouse endpoint also return private IPs.

     :::image type="content" source="./media/security-private-links-use/nslookup-powershell.png" alt-text="Screenshot showing IP addresses returned in PowerShell." lightbox="./media/security-private-links-use/nslookup-powershell.png":::